com-lihaoyi/mill/docs/pages/8 - Mill Internals.md

 Mill's "direct-style" applicative syntax is inspired by my old [Scala.Rx](https://github.com/lihaoyi/scala.rx) project.
-While there are differences (Mill captures the dependency graph lexically using Macros, Scala.Rx captures it at runtime, they are pretty similar.
+While there are differences (Mill captures the dependency graph lexically using Macros, Scala.Rx captures it at runtime), they are pretty similar.

 The end-goal is the same: to write code in a "direct style" and have it automatically "lifted" into a dependency graph, which you can introspect and use